asmagen/hierarchicalSingleCell/README.md

 # Install
 A pre-built package is available in this repository.

-First, you need to install the [devtools](https://github.com/hadley/devtools) package.
-You can do this from CRAN.
+First, you need to install the [devtools](https://github.com/hadley/devtools) package which is available from CRAN.
 Invoke R and then type

 ```R
 install.packages("devtools")